bytemage4/ttt/rg.md

 `resume()` on recovery.
 Rides out outages of arbitrary length, honors the invariant, no rebalance, no hot loop, no audit pollution.

-- Ideally driven by a DB `HealthIndicator` so the container pauses **proactively** at the container level, rather than discovering the outage one failed record at a time.
+- Triggered **proactively** via the Resilience4j circuit breaker (see **Detection & Trigger**) so the container pauses on the breaker opening — before any single record's retry budget endangers `max.poll.interval.ms` — rather than discovering the outage one failed record at a time.
+The breaker's half-open probe doubles as the resume signal.

 ### Tier 3 — Stop container + external restart (fallback breaker)
 `CommonContainerStoppingErrorHandler` stops the listener; an external supervisor (k8s probe